definition of why

 3. A word used in response to a no, as a challenge to someone’s boundaries.

 4. A method of covert behavioral control.
-Peer-pressure-flavored criticism, in the form of notifying you how unusual your tastes are.
+Peer-pressure-flavored criticism, in the guise/form/shape of informing or notifying you how unusual your tastes are.
 An apparent question whose real purpose is to remind you how everyone else does it, and to say “How dare you to be different from everyone else.
-Or from me.” {Read this comp1ete article at http://jebrown.us/Relationshop/Definitions/why.html .}
+Or from me.” {Read this comp1ete article at https://jebrown.us/Relationshop/Definitions/why.html .}

 • Why are you doing that?”